The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Results

+Fig.~\ref{fig:results3a}~and~\ref{fig:results3b} show how accuracy changes over time for different tasks (grouped in low and medium complexity tasks respectively).

-Surprisingly, across all other tasks, there was no clear indication of significant or consistent differences between individual and dyads in terms of accuracy, as shown in Fig.~4.
-When comparing changes in accuracy between General Solo and the respective dyad conditions for the presence of young task, considered to be of medium complexity (Fig.~4G), a similar pattern can nevertheless be observed to changes in accuracy across the species identification task; notably, individuals and dyads both fail to experience any accuracy improvements.
-Moreover, when comparing Targeted Solo and the respective dyads conditions (Fig.~4H), Targeted Dyads appear to experience the greatest improvements in accuracy during the first two intervals of $T_2$.
-However, the slight variations suggest that tasks of low complexity may be too simplistic for practically relevant performance differences to emerge.
+When comparing the change in accuracy over the course of the entire testing stage, there is no clear indication of significant or consistent differences between individual and dyads in terms of accuracy for less complex tasks; Fig.~\ref{fig:results3a} illustrates that this holds across the entire testing stage.
+When comparing changes in accuracy between General Solo and the respective dyad conditions for the presence of young task, considered to be of medium complexity (Fig.~\ref{fig:results3b}, a similar pattern can nevertheless be observed to changes in accuracy across the species identification task; notably, individuals and dyads both fail to experience any accuracy improvements.
+Moreover, when comparing Targeted Solo and the respective dyads conditions, Mixed Dyads appear to experience the greatest improvements in accuracy during the first two intervals of $T_2$.
+However, the slight variations suggest that tasks of low complexity are most probably too simplistic for practically relevant performance differences to emerge.